Financial Support for Current Graduate Students

 The Stamps Diversity, Equity, and Inclusion (DEI) Grant is intended to provide funding to actively-enrolled students pursuing a degree program at Stamps and in good academic standing; Stamps staff; and Stamps faculty/instructors to support student’s professional and personal development related to diversity, equity, and inclusion.
 It also provides funding to the School’s programmatic efforts and activities aimed at developing an environment that strengthens the School’s commitment to DEI and adopts tangible, sustainable practices that are guided by our organizational mission and values.

 Stamps Post-Graduate Funding

 Stamps Graduate Programs support a variety of scholarships, presentations at conferences, residencies, individually funded projects and post-graduate opportunities.
-Recent graduate students are eligible to apply for funding opportunities up to five years after graduation.
+Program alumni are eligible to apply for funding opportunities up to two years after graduation; alumni admitted prior to Fall 2023 have up to five years after graduating to apply for this funding.
 Post-graduate support is not an obligation of Stamps graduate programs, it is merit-based funding that is reviewed by the Associate Dean’s office and graduate program directors.
 Funds are disbursed as reimbursement.

 Additional Graduate Student Financial Support

 Additional financial support for graduate students is also available through: